-For the nation’s most selective university, it would be easy enough to rest on reputation and bask in the Silicon Valley sun.
-But Stanford did not become the gold standard of student opportunity without constantly communicating and refining its vision—and its culture of pervasive excellence.
+It would be simple enough for Stanford to rest on reputation and bask in the Silicon Valley sun.
+But the University did not become the gold standard of student opportunity without constantly communicating and refining its vision—and its culture of pervasive excellence.

-Best in Show, 2016 / Viewbook Higher Education Marketing Report’s Advertising Awards
+Best in Show / Viewbook Higher Education Marketing Report’s Advertising Awards

 “The message is on brand throughout and truly communicates Stanford’s heritage, culture, and mission.
 This program stands out on all fronts.”